ruxiz2020/cyber-security-reading/README.md

 * [Malware Family Analysis](https://www.elastic.co/blog/introducing-elastic-endpoint-security) –Topic modeling techniques assign samples of malware to families.

-## Relevent Machine Learning methods
+## Relevant Machine Learning methods

 ### Using PCA to combine signals and feature reduction (case study: marketing index/ equivalently it can be used in risk portfolio calculation)
 * [MAFI:A Multi-Asset Fragility Indicator using Principal Component Analysis](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=2574252) - This methodology could be used to combine multiple risk signals